pymanga/pyMANGA/PlantModelLib/Saltmarsh/Saltmarsh.md

 # Examples

-The following Example defines a population of plants of the type $PFT\ 1$, whose species-specific parameterization is loaded from the corresponding file, while plant growth is simulated with the Saltmarsh vegetation model.
-Mortality is controlled by the three simultaneously active concepts Memory, Random, and VolumeThreshold.
+The following example defines a population of plants of the type $PFT\ 1$, whose species-specific parameterization is loaded from the corresponding file.
+While plant growth is simulated with the Saltmarsh vegetation model, mortality is controlled by the three simultaneously active concepts Memory, Random, and VolumeThreshold.
 The Memory concept is parameterized with a memory period of approximately one year <span style="white-space: nowrap;">($3.154 \cdot 10^7\ s$)</span>, the Random concept uses a mortality probability of $0.25$, and the VolumeThreshold concept removes individuals whose geometries fall below the in the species file defined thresholds.
 Individuals are distributed randomly within a $2\ m ×\ 2\ m$ domain, with an initial population size of $40$ individuals and a recruitment rate of $4$ new individuals per time step.

 ````xml
 <population>